gedeschaines/robotics-toolbox-python/notebooks/README.txt

 from those shown in the presented web browser page.
-Optionally, Python source files corresponding to each Jupyter notebook example can be run in IPython using a Python 3 kernel, by entering the example folder (i.e., subdirectory) and invoking IPython in a shell command terminal as follows.
+Optionally, Python source files corresponding to each Jupyter notebook example can be run in IPython using a Python 3 kernel, by entering the example folder (i.e., subdirectory) and invoking IPython in a shell command terminal as

 $ cd ./example
 $ ipython3